SealsJ/DadRockRadio/README.md

 ## Setup
 1) Before Playing any music or uploading songs, user must create an account on the platform.
 2) Once Account is created, clicking on music will redirect user to Stripe to 'subscribe' before accessing any features of the service.
    (PUT IN FAKE CARD INFORMATION)
-3) Stripe sometimes logs out users when 'subscribing', just sign back into the platform to have full access!
+4) Stripe sometimes logs out users when 'subscribing', just sign back into the platform to have full access once authenticated!

 ## Screenshots
 <details>